 There was no heavy, regret-filled, or resentment-filled analysis by Walls in looking back on her life – she just recounted the facts as she remembered them in great detail.
 So instead the reader also looks at the Walls family way of life a little less judgementally, and instead focuses on the ingenuity of these children, taking on board their optimism and gutsy determination.

-Photo of book - Jessica Podzebenko
+Photo - Jessica Podzebenko

 The story reveals the resilience of the Walls siblings not only on a day to day basis, coping with an alcoholic, destructive father and a passionate, unbridled free spirit for a mother, but also their long term drive to escape their dead-end home life.
 One by one, the siblings escape to New York to live out their dreams.